PunchiiNadia/EarlyRoboticsCreations2023And2025/obstacle_avoidance_robot/README.md

 ## 💡 Reflection
 **Technical:**
 Learning Arduino wiring, motor driver usage, sensor integration, and hands-on debugging in physical builds.
+I also practiced basic soldering by attaching the ultrasonic sensor wires directly to the motor driver shield to secure the connections.
+After soldering, I reinforced the joint with tape to prevent loosening during movement.
+This experience helped me understand the importance of stable electrical connections and taught me how careful assembly contributes to reliable robot behavior.

 **Personal:**
 Developing patience, persistence, and resilience through trial-and-error problem solving and repeated iteration.